-The overall implication of reflexivity is that market behaviour becomes unstable and hard to predict.
+The main thing is that market behaviour becomes unstable and hard to predict.
 Investors behave strategically: they have the incentive to try to second-guess each other and adapt their behaviour in response.
 Share prices are the net outcome of all sorts of behaviours interacting.
 Some of these behaviours, like buying shares when they are below fair value, are self-correcting – the act of buying drives the price towards fair value.
 Self-correcting behaviours generate equilibrium.
-Many of the behaviours generated by a more reflexive system are self-reinforcing (e.g. trend-following) rather than self-correcting.
+Other behaviours, such as trend-following, are self-reinforcing rather than self-correcting.
 These lead to disequilibrium – they can generate price feedback loops and self-reinforcing narratives, further compounded by confirmation bias.

-Reflexivity means that the stock market as a whole is susceptible to self-fulfilling shifts in sentiment, generally prompted by macro concerns or perceptions of aggregate valuation.
+The stock market as a whole is susceptible to self-fulfilling shifts in sentiment, generally prompted by macro concerns or perceptions of aggregate valuation.
 Price feedback can reinforce sentiment and cause share prices to trend for extended periods.
-This can lead to bubbles and crashes.
+This can lead to bubbles and panics.
 Eventually, when share prices become sufficiently detached from fundamentals, sentiment can reach an inflection point and shift the other way.
 This leads to the stock market oscillating between extremes over time.

-Bubbles and panics are very clear examples of reflexivity in action.
-It’s easy to see from these extreme cases that prices sometimes become detached from fundamentals and driven by self-fulfilling expectations.
+Bubbles and panics are very clear examples of these processes in action.
+It’s easy to see from extreme cases that prices sometimes become detached from fundamentals and driven by self-fulfilling expectations.
 The broader insight is that this is basically what is happening the whole time.
-Perceptions of fundamentals are still relevant though they can be rather arbitrary.
 Without objective benchmarks, investors tend to judge the valuations of different stocks relative to one another.
 At an aggregate level prices are driven to a large extent by the short term macroeconomic narrative, with the result that they vary far more across the cycle than they should.

-To the extent that investors do consider aggregate valuations, they focus on how they compare to historic averages.
+To the extent that investors do consider aggregate valuations, they focus on how they compare to historic averages or other arbitrary benchmarks.
 There is little regard to whether the valuations are objectively cheap.
 The inherent circularity and arbitrariness in thinking about valuations this way is troubling.
 If we have little idea whether current valuations are objectively justified, what reason is there to think that historic average valuations are in some way ‘correct’?
 Self-referencing historic valuations would simply perpetuate the mistakes of previous generations of investors.
-Indeed, objective analysis has tended to suggest that equity valuations have always been far too low relative to other assets, given their historic returns and risk (the equity premium puzzle).
+Indeed, objective analysis has tended to suggest that equity valuations have tended to be too low relative to other assets, given their historic returns and risk (the equity premium puzzle).